Julien1793/Script-QGIS-CD94/README.md

 # Script_QGIS

-This directory contains a set of tools for updating the CD94 department's road reference system.
+This directory contains a set of tools in PyQGIS for updating the CD94 department's road reference system.